 From this data it is fairly easily match most characteristics, however, location matching is not straightforward and to do it across tens of thousands of candidates in real time is a significant challenge.
 The system also needs to have a completely separate administration interface to allow landlords to manage their tenants using the system.

 There are essentially 4 websites associated with House Exchange, a complete system to allow new users to try the service together with related pages about how it works.
 The second version is the main system used by the majority of visitors after they have logged in.
 A third system allows landlords to review what their tenants are doing and operate the system on behalf of tenants who do not have online access.
-The fourth system is for Circle and 101 administrators to manage the site content and to some extent the landlord clients.
+The fourth system is for Clarion and 101 administrators to manage the site content and to some extent the landlord clients.

 The heart of the site is the matching of tenants with others so that a mutual exchange is possible.
 In most cases this is a direct match where the tenants swap with each other.
 In these cases, we have created new geographic techniques to make searching fast enough for real time operation.
 Competing systems do their matching offline and restrict access only to the lists compiled overnight.
 Unlike our system new properties aren't available until a new list is compiled.